 Access plates or lids are provided in the floor for easier access to the fuel pick-up, anti-syphon valve and sender.

 D. Fuel Gauge

 The fuel gauge indicates the amount of fuel in the tank.
-See Section E-6F - Fuel Gauge (4-in-1-Gauge) for additional information on fuel gauge use.
+See Section E-7F - Fuel Gauge for additional information on fuel gauge use.

 E. Fuel Senders